Supporting Organizational Sustainability to Address Violence Against Women Institute (SOS INSTITUTE)

 Presented by: U. S. Department of Justice Office on Violence Against Women in partnership with Futures Without Violence.

+Who may attend?
 Community-based organizations (CBOs) that work with specific underrepresented and underserved populations.
 The communities may include, but not limited to: tribal communities, LGBT communities, newly arrived communities, rural communities, and other underrepresented communities.